devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 Regression analysis serves two primary purposes:

-1. **Understanding Relationships**: It helps in understanding the magnitude and structure of relationships between variables.
+1. Understanding Relationships: It helps in understanding the magnitude and structure of relationships between variables.
-2. **Prediction**: It allows for forecasting future values based on historical data.
+2. Prediction: It allows for forecasting future values based on historical data.

 ##### Example of Regression Analysis

 Let's consider an example where a company wants to understand how advertising expenditure affects sales revenue.

-- **Dependent Variable (Y)**: Sales Revenue
+- Dependent Variable (Y): Sales Revenue
-- **Independent Variable (X)**: Advertising Expenditure
+- Independent Variable (X): Advertising Expenditure

 ##### Steps in Conducting Regression Analysis:

-1. **Data Collection**: Gather data on sales revenue and advertising expenditure over a specific period.
+1. Data Collection: Gather data on sales revenue and advertising expenditure over a specific period.
-2. **Data Preparation**: Clean and preprocess the data to handle any missing values or outliers.
+2. Data Preparation: Clean and preprocess the data to handle any missing values or outliers.
-3. **Model Selection**: Choose an appropriate regression model (e.g., simple linear regression).
+3. Model Selection: Choose an appropriate regression model (e.g., simple linear regression).
-4. **Fit the Model**: Use statistical software or programming libraries (like Python's `statsmodels` or `scikit-learn`) to fit the regression model to the data.
+4. Fit the Model: Use statistical software or programming libraries (like Python's `statsmodels` or `scikit-learn`) to fit the regression model to the data.
-5. **Interpret Results**: Analyze the output, including coefficients, R-squared values, and p-values, to understand the relationship and significance.
+5. Interpret Results: Analyze the output, including coefficients, R-squared values, and p-values, to understand the relationship and significance.
-6. **Make Predictions**: Use the regression equation to predict sales revenue based on different levels of advertising expenditure.
+6. Make Predictions: Use the regression equation to predict sales revenue based on different levels of advertising expenditure.

 ##### Python Example: